It’s essential that elementary teachers include within their virtual lesson plans kid-friendly brain breaks for online learning.

 It’ll be really interesting to discover what kinds of fun facts they already know!

 2. Hidden Picture Puzzles

-Using one of these puzzles as a brain break for online learning helps them disconnect from the formality of your targeted activity and just have some plain ‘ole fun.
+Using one of these puzzles as a brain break will help your little ones disconnect from the formality of classroom activities and just have some plain ‘ole fun.

 Why not use one or two of these online hidden picture puzzles to get started?

-While standing next to their computers, students stretch for a few minutes.
+While standing next to their computers, learners stretch for a few minutes.

 Simple stretches include touching toes, bending at the waist, head rolls, and stretching arms over the head.